Colorful Talks with Graphs: Human-Interpretable Graph Encodings for Large Language Models: Experimental Results

 We evaluate our methods on graph algorithmic tasks.
-We sample 200 graphs for each task of sizes 10-30 nodes from Barabasi-Albert (BA) and Erdos-Renyi (ER) graph types (following the setup in \cite{fatemiTalkGraphEncoding2023,wangMicrostructuresAccuracyGraph2024c}).
+We sample 200 graphs for each task of sizes 10-30 nodes from Barabasi-Albert (BA) and Erdos-Renyi (ER) graph types following the setup in \cite{fatemiTalkGraphEncoding2023,wangMicrostructuresAccuracyGraph2024c}.
 To avoid non-trivial tasks, we make graphs sufficiently connected by setting an edge probability of $p=0.2$ for ER graphs and a minimum number of four edges per node for BA graphs.
-These specific graph types are more closer to real-world graphs compared to simpler structures, such as complete or path graphs.
+These specific graph types are closer to real-world graphs compared to simpler structures, such as complete or path graphs.

 Results are shown in Table \ref{tab:algorithmic-tasks-gpt4o-agg}.
-For more challenging tasks (shortest path, cycle check, and max flow), our proposed WL-enriched prompting (with/without colors) achieves significant improvements over the baselines.
+For challenging graph tasks, our proposed WL-enriched prompting (with/without colors) achieves significant improvements over the baselines.
 This empirically verifies our claim, as including the WL-labels provides information from long-range dependencies that are accessible and allow reasoning on these tasks that require global structural knowledge.
 The coloring variants (\cowl and \ourmethod) show superior performance over the pure-WL methods.
-Regarding triangle counting, the WL-enriched prompts underperform simple prompting (baselines).
-We conjecture that the nature of triangle counting is pattern matching, and increasing the prompt length by including WL labels/colors may harm the detection of closer connections, resulting in a performance drop.
+Regarding graph-level triangle counting, the WL-enriched prompts underperform the baselines.
+We conjecture that exact global triangle counting is closer to exhaustive local pattern matching over all triples, where extra descriptors can lengthen the prompt without directly identifying the counted motifs.
+In Section \ref{exp:local-motifs}, we therefore separately evaluate a localized triangle-membership task and find that WL-based cues improve local motif recognition.